Travel & Business Expense Policy

 - Federal unallowable cost identified by account: In this case, a specific transaction character is assigned by the Office of Sponsored Program Accounting when the transaction is recorded, using a federal unallowable account.

-A. Obtaining Authorization: Before making any travel commitments, an employee should be aware of his/her department's and/or sponsor's travel policies, as they may be more restrictive than those contained herein.
+A. Obtaining Authorization: Before making any travel commitments, an employee should be aware of his/her/their department's and/or sponsor's travel policies, as they may be more restrictive than those contained herein.
 Appropriate departmental approval to travel should be obtained.
-No one may authorize an exception to these policies and procedures for his/her own travel.
+No one may authorize an exception to these policies and procedures for his/her/their own travel.

 B. Spouse/Companion/Family Travel: University payment of Spouse/Companion/Family travel expenses is disallowed.
 Exceptions to this policy must be authorized by the President in advance of the travel commitment.